wdelfuego/nova-actions/README.md

 That's it!

-The 'Action Happened At' column displayed in the action logs of all of your Nova 4 resources are now shown in the global `DateTime` format you specified in `config/nova-datetime.php`.
+The 'Action Happened At' column displayed in the action logs of all of your Nova 4 resources is now shown in the global `DateTime` format you specified in `config/nova-datetime.php`.

 ## Support